Kukullaga station

-Kukullaga is the southern terminus of line 3 of the Bilbao metro.
-The station is also served by Euskotren Trena commuter and regional rail services.
+Kukullaga is a station on Line 3 of the Bilbao Metro and Euskotren Trena commuter and regional rail services.
+The station is the southern terminus of metro Line 3.
 The station is located in the neighborhood of Kukullaga, in the municipality of Etxebarri, which is part of the Bilbao metropolitan area.
 It is one of two metro stations in Etxebarri, the other one being Etxebarri.
 It opened on 8 April 2017.

 During the planning and construction process, the station was referred to as Etxebarri-Norte and San Antonio-Etxebarri.

 Station layout

 Kukullaga is an open-air station located at-grade in a neighbourhood with the same name, part of the municipality of Etxebarri.
-The station was designed by British architect Norman Foster The station can be accessed from the western side, facing Ametzola Park or from the eastern side using an inclined elevator that connects the station with the neighborhood of San Antonio, which is located at a higher altitude.
+The station was designed by British architect Norman Foster.
+The station can be accessed from the western side, facing Ametzola Park or from the eastern side using an inclined elevator that connects the station with the neighborhood of San Antonio, which is located at a higher altitude.

 The station is composed of a crystal footbridge connecting the entrances with the platforms.
 There has been criticism over the crystal bridge getting too hot during sunny days.